GAA JOE 2022 All-Star hurling team

 First we had the Clare-Limerick rivalry that looked like defining the summer until, bang, out of nowhere, and like they've done so many times before, Kilkenny came good at the business end.
 They were good, but they just weren't as good as this Limerick team who now have legitimate claims as one of if not the best ever.

-They answered any doubters that might have been out there this Sunday, with that momentous win over the Cats who, it has to be said, can be very proud of their efforts too.
+They answered any doubters that might have been out there on All-Ireland final Sunday, with that momentous win over the Cats who, it has to be said, can be very proud of their efforts too.

-Other notable absentees are David Fitzgerald, who did so many good things for Clare and Lee Chin, who was Wexford's leading light.
+Another notable absentee is David Fitzgerald, who did so many good things for Clare.
 But the tough calls have to be made, and in the end, we were left with nine Limerick men, three Kilkenny, one Clare, one Wexford and one from Galway.

 GAA JOE All-Star Hurling team